AquibP/url-shortner-api/README.md

 git clone https://github.com/AquibP/url-shortner-api.git

-Make sure to have MySQL server locally
+Make sure to have MySQL server locally.

-Open the project in IDE of your choice and make necessary changes to application.properties to map with SQL Database Build spring project
+Open the project in IDE of your choice and make necessary changes to application.properties to map with SQL Database.

+Build spring project
 Open localhost:8080/swagger-ui.html